DeAd-hub-lab/UbuntuShield/README.md

 User_ID = 12324783
 password = kunal@123

-After login , if the screen dosent redirect to main.py , please run the main.py manually {Python3 main.py}

 There several options are available in order to improve ubuntu distro security structure.

 NOTE: Run all file from linux distro from bash command line interface.
 It wont work if you'll run on non linux distro; ex - windows.